analysis-tools-dev/static-analysis/README.md

 - [kics](https://kics.io/) — Find security vulnerabilities, compliance issues, and infrastructure misconfigurations in your infrastructure-as-code.
 Supports Terraform, Kubernetes, Docker, AWS CloudFormation and Ansible

-- [shisho](https://github.com/flatt-security/shisho) :warning: — A lightweight static code analyzer designed for developers and security teams.
+- [shisho](https://github.com/flatt-security/shisho) — A lightweight static code analyzer designed for developers and security teams.
 It allows you to analyze and transform source code with an intuitive DSL similar to sed, but for code.

 <a name="translation" />